google/clasp/README.md

 ### `projectId` (optional)

-Specifies the id of the Google Script project that clasp will target.
+Specifies the id of the Google Cloud Platform project that clasp will target.
+The Google Script project is associated with the Google Cloud Platform.

 1. Run `clasp open`.
 1. Click `Resources > Cloud Platform project...`.